rezkhaleghi/pj-player/README.md

 # PJ-Player

-PJ-Player is a Rust-based application that allows users to search and download audio tracks from various sources like YouTube and Internet Archive.
-The program uses external tools like `yt-dlp` and `wget` for downloading audio and supports searching from multiple platforms via their respective APIs.
+PJ-Player is a Rust-based application that allows users to search, download, and stream audio tracks directly from the terminal.
+Users can search for music from various sources like YouTube, Internet Archive, and more.
+The program supports streaming music instantly using tools like yt-dlp and ffplay, as well as downloading audio using external tools like yt-dlp and wget.
+Whether you want to stream your favorite songs or download them for offline listening, PJ-Player makes it easy to access and enjoy music from multiple platforms through their respective APIs.

 ## Features